Skip to main content

 The American Cancer Society medical and editorial content team

 Larson RA.
-Induction therapy for acute myeloid leukemia in younger adults.
+Acute myeloid leukemia: Induction therapy for in medically fit adults.
 UpToDate.
-2018.
+2024.
 Accessed at

 American Cancer Society Emails